terraform-ncloud-modules/terraform-ncloud-server/README.md

 ```

-Then just copy and paste the module declaration below.
+Then just copy & paste the module declaration below.

 ``` hcl